Front Rack Frustration?

 Very commonly, tight lats, decreased thoracic spine mobility, and/or a lack of wrist extension are what limit someone from a comfortable and proper front rack position.

-If you have tight lats, your ability to put your hands outside of your shoulders and keep your elbows high in the front rack position can be greatly limited.
+If you have tight lats, your ability to put your hands outside of your shoulders and keep your elbows high in the front rack position can be greatly limited; while stiffness throughout your thoracic spine will limit your ability to exhibit good upright posture with the bar in the front rack.

 Why Does it Matter?